ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 A cryptocurrency is a medium of exchange secured by a blockchain-based ledger.

-A "medium of exchange" is anything that is widely accepted as payment for goods and services, and a "ledger" is a data store that keeps track of transactions.
+A medium of exchange is anything that is widely accepted as payment for goods and services, and a ledger is a data store that keeps track of transactions.
 Blockchain technology allows users to make transactions on the ledger without reliance upon a trusted third party to maintain the ledger.

 The original cryptocurrency was Bitcoin, released in 2009 by the pseudonymous Satoshi Nakamoto.
 In this first implementation, the Bitcoin cryptocurrency was a medium of exchange used to pay for one specific service: validating transactions on the bitcoin blockchain.
 Today, the Bitcoin crytpocurrency is used to pay for goods and services ouside the bitcoin blockchain.